MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/New-AzureSSHKey.md

           | New-AzureVM -ServiceName "MySvc"
 ```

-This command adds a certificate to an azure_2 service, and then creates a new Linux virtual machine that uses the certificate.
+This command adds a certificate to an Azure service, and then creates a new Linux virtual machine that uses the certificate.

 ## PARAMETERS